Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Instead of producing a flat area of membrane, which is forced into a 3D shape by tailoring, we apply a liquid membrane precursor and directly form a 3D membrane.
 Our membrane process works with hard template particles, which are mixed into a polymer-solution.
 This precursor solution is applied on a substrate, the solvent is removed and the template particles are removed.
 A fully porous polymer membrane is obtained.
 A natural fatty acid, introduced into the pores as a coating on the template particles, introduces waterproofing into the pores.

-In this project we investigate the application of the liquid precursor on a 3D substrate.
-This will be the first 3D membrane in clothing.
-The succesful application reduces waste, cost in the assembly and greatly increases the wearers comfort.
+In this project we investigated the application of the liquid precursor on a 3D substrate.
+The project will be continued to generate the first 3D membrane in clothing.
+The successful application reduces waste, cost in the assembly and greatly increases the wearers comfort.

 What is special about the project?

-This project covers the exploration of 3D membranes for outdoor clothing applications.
-The breakthrough invention would be the assembly of functional 3D membranes.
-A jacket could be produced and the functional membrane would be added later in its complete shape.
+This project covered the exploration of 3D membranes for outdoor clothing applications.
+The breakthrough invention will be the assembly of functional 3D membranes.
+A jacket, shoes or gloves will be produced and the functional membrane would be added later in its complete shape.
 Multiple issues of the current assembly will be omitted and clothing without using neither a glue nor a DWR (dureable water repellent) will be possible.
 This increases the functionality and therefore allows more activity without getting wet.

 Furthermore, the specific way of assembly might allow local design and creation in the stores of the clothing brands.

 Industrial scaling was successfully achieved in the project.
 The first laminates at full scaled width are being tested in the lab and in test collections.
 Along the scaling and testing it was established, that spraying membranes on the 3D fabric is the most promising option.
 The project will be continued with large partners in order to bring first 3D membranes to the customers.

 M. Stucki, W. J. Stark, Waterproof and breathable, porous membranes